zwqStella/helloWorld/README.md

 # helloWorld
-a repository to store fragmented ideas. from today I'll sort some classical algorithms into this repository.
+## a repository to store fragmented ideas.
+From today I'll sort some classical algorithms into this repository.

+contents:
+*quick sort
+*binary search